Relationship Matters Client Charter of Rights

 Relationship Matters is focused on providing you with excellent client service and welcomes your feedback so we can continually improve client experiences.

-Relationship Matters’ staff have a sensitivity to, and an awareness of, diverse communities including LGBTI and culturally and linguistically diverse people.
+Relationship Matters staff have a sensitivity to, and awareness of, diverse communities including lesbian, gay, bisexual, transgender, gender diverse, intersex, queer, asexual and questioning (LGBTIQ+) and culturally and linguistically diverse people.
 This includes an awareness of the needs of Aboriginal and Torres Strait Islander people, their families and communities.

 To promote positive relationships.